Eureka (musical): Development

 Maggie May Gordon, a bush poet and writer from Trangie in outback New South Wales, developed the original book and lyrics for Eureka during the 1980s and 1990s.
 Gordon approached composer Michael Harvey to collaborate with her in 1999.
 Harvey had been suggested to Gordon by singer Normie Rowe.
 In November 2000, they held a 2-day workshop in Sydney with a cast including Barry Crocker (who later featured in the full production).
 Further readings and rewrites were followed by a concert version produced by Harvey that visited theatres in Queensland regional cities over two weeks from 12 to 24 August 2003.
 Positive reactions to the concert tour assisted in raising the investment for the Melbourne production.
 Simon Gallagher joined Michael Harvey as co-producer.

 The addition of Gale Edwards as director led to considerable further development through re-writing, revision and workshops.
 Edwards and co-writer John Senczuk delivered a first draft of a revised book, based on the original work of Maggie May Gordon, in January 2004.
 The new book fleshed out the relationships, introduced new characters, and expanded the storyline, which necessitated several new songs.
 Large-scale revision of book and score continued through 2004, including through a 3-week workshop in March 2004 and a further 2-week workshop in July 2004.

 Production

 Following previews beginning 28 September 2004, Eureka opened in Melbourne on 8 October 2004 at Her Majesty's Theatre, produced by Harvey and Gallagher as part of the Melbourne International Festival of the Arts.
 Gale Edwards directed with choreography by Tony Bartuccio and musical direction by Michael Tyack.
+The set design was by Peter England, costume design by Gabriella Tylesova and lighting by Trudy Dalgliesh.

 The main cast included Ian Stenlake (Peter Lalor), Trisha Crowe (Bridie O'Malley), Simon Gleeson (Sean Flynn), Rachael Beck (Alicia Dunn), Barry Crocker (Paddy O'Malley), Amanda Muggleton (Mercedes Cortez), Peter Carroll (Sir Charles Hotham), Nancye Hayes (Lady Hotham), Michael Cormick (Commissioner Grey), Yang Li (Long Tu) and Pauline Whyman (Kardinia).

 Due to weak ticket sales, the musical closed early on 28 November 2004, a week before the 150th anniversary of the battle of the Eureka Stockade.